AndreiMaikov/OM_shipping--SQL/Readme.md

 # Online Marketplace Shipping Schema Project

+The schema mentioned in the title was created as part of a major project aimed at building from scratch some online marketplace (I’ll be referring to this particular online marketplace as just **OM**).

 ## Contents
 [On the entire OM database](#EntireDB) <br />
 [OM shipping process features and their implementation in the schema](#Shipping_features) <br />